Continuing Education Courses for RMTs and Personal Trainers.

 This short 3.5 hour course is for anyone who wants to have a fun afternoon or evening where we can learn together, and explore some of the important questions facing our profession.
 Let’s hang out and talk shop!

 Get some friends and colleagues together, and host me at your home, clinic, college, or anywhere.
-I will bring a projector (for a presentation), my extensive teaching experience and my super fun energy!
+I will bring a projector (for a presentation), my extensive teaching experience and hopefully, some fun and relaxed energy!
 This course is appropriate for anyone who practices manual therapy of any kind.

 This course is about bridging the widening gap between traditional, and evidence based massage therapy, and how to integrate research into practice while keeping our traditions that work.